NormanBenbrahim/btc-watcher/README.md

 # Mindmed Watcher

-Watches the stock MindMed (MMED) and collects useful data about the stock wrapped in a rest API built using Python (fastapi)
+Watches the stock MindMed (MMED) and collects useful data about the stock wrapped in a rest API built using Python (fastapi), delivered in a docker container hosted on Google Cloud Run

 # Requirements